Alycia Pirmohamed

-Alycia Pirmohamed is a Canadian-born poet living in Scotland.
-She has published two poetry pamphlets, Faces that Fled the Wind and Hinge.
-Pirmohamed has won multiple awards for her poetry, including the CBC Literary Prize for poetry in 2019 and the Edwin Morgan Poetry Award in 2020.
+Alycia Pirmohamed is a Canadian-born poet living in Scotland, who teaches Creative Writing at the University of Cambridge.
+She has published four poetry pamphlets, Faces that Fled the Wind, Hinge, Second Memory (co-authored with Pratyusha), and this too is a glistening (co-authored with Jessica J. Lee, Nina Mingya Powles, and Pratyusha).
+Pirmohamed has won multiple awards for her poetry, including the CBC Literary Prize for poetry in 2019, the Edwin Morgan Poetry Award in 2020, the Nan Shepherd Prize for nonfiction in 2023, and a Pushcart Prize.